Edmund Comyn

-Sir Edmund Comyn of Kilbride (died 1314) was a 13th- and 14th-century Scottish noble.
+Sir Edmund Comyn of Kilbride (died 1314) was a 13th- and 14th-century Scottish noble, owner of Kilbride Castle.
 He was a younger son of William Comyn of Kilbride and Euphemia de Clavering.

 Life

 He succeeded to his brother John's estates after John died without an heir.
-He fought with his cousins the Earl of Buchan and the Lord of Badenoch at the Battle of Dunbar on 27 April 1296, where he was captured and became a prisoner of King Edward I of England until 1297 at Nottingham Castle.
+He fought, beside his cousins the Earl of Buchan and the Lord of Badenoch, at the Battle of Dunbar on 27 April 1296, where he was captured and became a prisoner of King Edward I of England until 1297 at Nottingham Castle.
 He was released from captivity and fought during Edward I's campaign in Flanders in 1297–98.
 He led a Scottish army with Simon Fraser crossing into England on 18 June 1303 to lay waste the countryside around Carlisle.
 He was forfeited of his lands in Fakenham Apes, Suffolk, England; however, he regained them after his submission to Edward I. He was stripped of his Scottish estates and titles by King Robert I of Scotland in 1306.
 Edmund died fighting on the English side during the Battle of Bannockburn on 23–24 June 1314.